mian-ali/jwtAuth/README.md

-# Server Side jwt Auth && using Node Mailer
+## Server Side jwt Auth && Also Using  Node Mailer For Sending Emails